Seifbarouni/go-create/README.md

 go-create console test
 # creates a web app (you can later choose only back-end or full-stack with react or next or vue)
 go-create web test
+# creates a database file with postgres config in the current directory
+go-create db database
 ```

 ## Contributing